Remote Control Overview

 2. Proceed to "LAN info"

-3. The IP address is displayed below the gPTP grandmaster.
+3. The IP address is displayed.

 Connecting to the Remote Interface without IP address